 Given the size of its range, you could argue Rapha has become more of a lifestyle brand than just a cycling brand, with everything from WorldTour-proven racewear, to everyday kit, luggage and even sunglasses and headphones.
 Here's a quick overview of the different ranges on offer.

 Pro Team - the kit used by the brand's sponsored race teams.
-Expect a slim cut for max aerodynamics and lightweight technical fabrics.
+Expect a slim cut for maximum aerodynamics and lightweight technical fabrics.

 Core - Rapha calls these essentials for everyday riding.
 Garments that are just as comfortable on a commute as they are on a day in the mountains.

 Brevet - This is the brand's adventure range.
 Here you'll find lots of pockets, puffy jackets and gear designed to keep you comfortable day after day, no matter how bad the weather gets.

 City - Commuter and off-the-bike gear.
 You'll find lots of t-shirts, luggage and even a coffee dripper and filters.